ekdonald/ekdonald/README.md

 #### Risk Modelling and Management Projects

+- [Market Risk Management:](https://github.com/ekdonald/Market-Risk-Management.git): Exploring various facets of market risk, including risks associated with equities, bonds, and derivatives.
+Also, using the probabilistic and statistical measures to quantify market risk and estimate potential losses for investors or portfolio managers: Portfolio Construction, Statistical Analysis (Calculating measures such as volatility, kurtosis, and other relevant statistics), Value at Risk and Expected Shortfall for different confidence levels to understand potential losses.

 - [Credit Risk Modelling:](https://github.com/ekdonald/Credit-Risk-with-GLMs-Scorecards.git): Development of scorecards (Forward Looking): Probability of Default, Loss Given Default (LGD), Exposure at Default (EAD).

 - [Risk modeling](https://github.com/ekdonald/Credit-Risk-Modelling.git): Credit Risk Modelling and Management with Machine Learning (e.g. Random Forests, XGBoost).
 Analyzing data and providing insights into various types of risks within a dataset..